✨ Trusted reviews and recommendations across tech, lifestyle, and more

 Is Silk Shine safe for painted exterior trim pieces?

-Use Silk Shine on the rubber, vinyl, plastic, and trim surfaces listed by the manufacturer.
-When you work near painted pieces, spray it onto an applicator first and wipe carefully.
-Test a small spot if you are unsure about the material or finish.
+Use it on the vinyl, rubber, plastic, trim, and tire surfaces identified for the product.
+Near painted pieces, apply it to a pad first and wipe carefully instead of spraying the panel.
+Test a hidden spot when you are unsure about the material or finish.

 Can Silk Shine be used on motorcycle tires and plastics?